Bertrand Traore ends four-year Premier League wait with West Brom strike | Goal.com

 On his return to English football, he got a goal as Aston Villa got the better of Bristol City 3-0 in the EFL Cup third round at Ashton Gate on Thursday night.

-With this result, Villa moved to ninth in the Premier League log after garnering 22 points from nine outings.
+With Sunday's result, Villa moved to ninth in the Premier League log after garnering 22 points from 12 outings.

 They take on Crystal Palace at home on Boxing Day in their next Premier League game, while West Brom are next in action against Liverpool on the road on December 27.